Physical properties of an Aperiodic monotile: Graphene-like features, chirality and zero-modes

 The discovery of the Hat, an aperiodic monotile, has revealed novel mathematical aspects of aperiodic tilings.
 However, the physics of particles propagating in such a setting remains unexplored.
 In this work we study spectral and transport properties of a tight-binding model defined on the Hat.
 We find that (i) the spectral function displays striking similarities to that of graphene, including six-fold symmetry and Dirac-like features; (ii) unlike graphene, the monotile spectral function is chiral, differing for its two enantiomers; (iii) the spectrum has a macroscopic number of degenerate states at zero energy; (iv) when the magnetic flux per plaquette ($\phi$) is half of the flux quantum, zero-modes are found localized around the reflected `anti-hats'; and (v) its Hofstadter spectrum is periodic in $\phi$, unlike for other quasicrystals.
 Our work serves as a basis to study wave and electron propagation in possible experimental realizations of the Hat, which we suggest.

-\paragraph{Introduction} --- Quasicrystals~\cite{Shechtman:1984kf} exhibit a rich variety of physical properties beyond those observed in periodic crystals~\cite{Janot1992,Stadnik1999,Janssen2008}.
-While long-range ordered like crystals, they lack periodicity, leading to novel electronic~\cite{Kohmoto1986,Ping1987,Smith1987,Fujiwara1988,Tsunetsugu1990,Rieth98}, optical~\cite{Mayou2000,BURKOV1994525,Timusk2013}, vibrational~\cite{Janot1992,Janssen2008}, or topological phenomena~\cite{Arai1987,Hatakeyama1989,Piechon1999,Vidal2004,Kraus:2012iqa,Tran:2015cj,Fulga:2016jo,Fuchs:2016hp,Fuchs:2018dd,Huang2018,Huang2018b,He2019,Loring2019,Chen:2019vy,varjas_topological_2019,Huang:2020ho,Hua2020,Cain2020,Duncan2020,Zilberberg:21,Else2021,Fan2021,Hua2021,Ghadimi2021,Peng2021,Shi2022,Johnstone2022,Wang2022,Jeon2022}.
+\paragraph{Introduction} --- Quasicrystals ~\cite{Shechtman:1984kf,Note5} exhibit a rich variety of physical properties beyond those observed in periodic crystals~\cite{Janot1992,Stadnik1999,Janssen2008}.
+While long-range ordered like crystals, they lack periodicity, leading to novel electronic~\cite{Kohmoto1986, Ping1987, Smith1987, Fujiwara1988, Tsunetsugu1990, Rieth98}, optical~\cite{Mayou2000, BURKOV1994525, Timusk2013}, vibrational~\cite{Janot1992, Janssen2008}, or topological phenomena~\cite{Arai1987, Hatakeyama1989, Piechon1999, Vidal2004, Kraus:2012iqa, Tran:2015cj, Fulga:2016jo, Fuchs:2016hp, Fuchs:2018dd, Huang2018, Huang2018b, He2019, Loring2019, Chen:2019vy, varjas_topological_2019, Huang:2020ho, Hua2020, Cain2020, Duncan2020, Zilberberg:21, Else2021, Fan2021,Hua2021, Ghadimi2021, Peng2021, Shi2022, Johnstone2022, Wang2022, Jeon2022}.
 Quasicrystalline materials derive their exotic behaviors from the symmetries of their quasilattices \footnote{Quasilattices are sets of delta functions with the symmetries of the physical quasicrystals, in exact analogy to the relationship between crystal lattices and crystals.}.
 In two-dimensions (2D) quasilattice symmetries can often be described by aperiodic tilings of the plane~\cite{Janot1992,Janssen2008,Jaric1989,Levitov1988,Mermin1992}.

-Recently Smith \textit{et al.}~\cite{Smith2023a,Smith2023b} discovered the first example of a single, simply connected tile that tiles the plane only aperiodically.
-Dubbed `The Hat', the shape admits a continuous range of deformations with the same property.
-The Hat's structure factor is six-fold symmetric.
-As with other quasicrystals, the tiling can be understood as a slice through a higher-dimensional periodic lattice~\cite{Socolar2023,Baake2023}.
-The Hat quasilattice is chiral; it has two enantiomers related by mirror symmetry.
+Recently Smith \textit{et al.}~\cite{Smith2023a, Smith2023b} discovered the first example of a single, simply connected tile that tiles the plane only aperiodically.
+Dubbed `the hat', the shape admits a continuous range of deformations with the same property.
+As with certain other quasicrystals, the tiling can be understood as a slice through a higher-dimensional periodic lattice~\cite{Socolar2023,Baake2023}.
+The Hat quasilattice (we use capitalization to distinguish the \textit{hat tile} from the \textit{Hat tiling}) is chiral; it has two enantiomers related by mirror symmetry.
 The tiles are two mirrored images of the same tile (Fig.~\ref{fig:spectral}(a)): the hat, colored white, and the anti-hat, colored blue.
-A related tile, Tile(1,1), does not require its mirror image to tile the plane aperiodically~\cite{Smith2023b}.
+A related tile, tile(1,1), does not require its mirror image to tile the plane aperiodically~\cite{Smith2023b}.